Content Sources

 Edit a content source

-From the list, click on the name of the font you want to edit or from the associated menu, select "Edit".
+From the list, click on the name of the source you want to edit or from the associated menu, select "Edit".

 Preview

-Whether the content was added from a URL or uploaded from a file, you can review the detected content by clicking on the "Preview" button, which will open a popup where the associated image will appear (if image has been detected), the title, the short description and the link of each element.
+Whether the content was added from a URL or uploaded from a file, you can review the detected content by clicking the "Preview" button, which will open a popup where the associated image (if an image has been detected), the title, the short description, and the link of each item will appear.

-If you have provided a URL, the content will refresh every 8 hours automatically.
-If you need to reload the content immediately, you can click on the "Reload" button.
+If you have provided a URL, the content will refresh automatically every 8 hours.
+If you need to reload the content immediately, you can click the "Reload" button.

 If it is a URL, you can update the internal name and the associated URL.
 If you have uploaded a file, you can edit the internal name and upload a new file.
-You must click "Save" to save the changes, at which time the contents associated with the source will be reloaded.
+You must click "Save" for the changes to be saved, at which point the contents associated with the source will be reloaded.

-You must keep in mind that the detected contents are not cumulative , that is, only the elements currently present in the source will be available.
-If you uploaded a file with 10 fonts and within it you upload a new file with another 5 fonts, the first 10 are deleted and only the 5 new ones would be available.
+You should keep in mind that the detected contents are not cumulative, meaning that only the items currently present in the source will be available.
+If you uploaded a file with 10 sources and within it, you upload a new file with another 5 sources, the first 10 will be deleted, and only the 5 new ones will be available.

 Similarly, if you update the URL and it returns different items, the items originally detected for the first source will not be accessible.
-The old elements will not be selectable to be inserted in your new designs, although if you had already included them previously, those designs will preserve these contents.
+The old items will not be selectable to be inserted into your new designs, although if you had already included them previously, those designs will preserve these contents.

 Delete a content source

 From the list, click on the menu associated with the source you want to delete and choose the "Delete" option.
-When you delete a content source, it will no longer be selectable from the editor, but content you've already added to your landing page and email design templates will remain visible.
+When you delete a content source, it will no longer be selectable from the editor, but the contents you have already added to your landing page and email design templates will remain visible.

 Include a content source from the editor

 All sources can be embedded in any of your landing pages or newsletters.
-To do this, just go to the "Content" tab in the editor and drag the "Content Source" element into your design.
+To do this, you just need to go to the "Content" tab in the editor and drag the "Content Source" element to your design.

-Next, you'll need to select the content you want to add, its orientation, and the individual elements you want to be visible for each content.
-When you confirm your selection, the contents will appear in the row.
+Next, you will need to select the contents you want to add, their orientation, and the individual elements you want to be visible for each content.
+When you confirm the selection, the contents will appear in the row.

-• This editor element ("Content Source") adds an entire row to your design.
+• This editor element ("Content Source") adds a complete row to your design.

-• In the row you can include one, two or even 3 of the contents of your source.
+• In the row, you can include one, two, or up to 3 of the contents from your source.

-• If you need to display more content, you can drag more "Content Source" elements into your design.
+• If you need to show more contents, you can drag more "Content Source" elements to your design.

 Orientation of each content

 There are two possible orientations.
-The guidance is applied individually to each added content:
+The orientation is applied individually to each added content:

 • Vertical.
-A single column is intended to show stacked items in each content.
+A single column is designated to show the elements of each content stacked.

 • Horizontal.
-Two columns are assigned to show the elements of each content.
+Two columns are designated to show the elements of each content.

 Visible elements

-Depending on which orientation you have chosen, you can decide which elements will or will not be visible in the column or two columns available for each content.
-By default, the image, the title, the short description and the link with a button are displayed.
+Depending on which orientation you have chosen, you can decide which elements will be visible or not in the available column or two columns for each content.
+By default, the image, title, short description, and link with a button are displayed.